top of page

 A progress letter (upon request) to the parole board, the student’s judge or a prospective employer after the student has completed at least twelve lessons

-1.- Crossroads Canada sends a Bible study lesson to a student.
+Crossroads for Prisoners Canada sends a Bible study lesson to a student.

-2.- The student completes the lesson and mails it back to the Crossroads Canada office.
+The student completes the lesson and mails it back to the Crossroads for Prisoners Canada office.

 bottom of page